 A crisp is a type of American dessert, usually consisting of a type of fruit, baked with a crispy topping.

-The topping usually consists of butter, flour, oats, brown sugar and usually spices, such as cinnamon and/or nutmeg.
+The topping usually consists of butter, flour, oats, brown sugar, and spices, such as cinnamon and/or nutmeg.

-It’s a good thing that marionberries are only in season for a short time or else I’d be making this crisp way too often!
-Those warm berries with that crunchy topping and the hint of cinnamon is what summer dessert dreams are made of!
+It’s a good thing that marionberries are only in season for a short time, or else I’d be making this crisp way too often!
+Those warm berries with that crunchy oat topping and the hint of cinnamon are what summer dessert dreams are made of!

 - Peach Cobbler